- Eight species of the Alabama blacksnake can be found within the state.

 In Alabama, these snakes rely on the gopher tortoise for food and to use their burrows as shelters.
 The range of this tortoise has also been affected, which may have had an impact on the indigo snake’s range.

-2. Black Racer in Alabama
+2. Black Racer

 Black racers grow up to six feet long, but they’re usually between three and five feet long.
 These snakes are slender for their size.
 They’ll first try to escape before things escalate into a confrontation, but they are aggressive if cornered.